Propane vs Butane vs Isobutane Gas

 Not always true!

-A butane vs propane comparison actually depends on the unit of measure used for pricing.
+A butane gas vs propane gas comparison actually depends on the unit of measure used for pricing.

-If it is priced by volume — in litres — the butane has about 9% more energy content, with 27.5MJ/L versus 25.3 MJ/L for propane.
+If it is priced by volume — in litres — the butane gas has about 9% more energy content, with 27.5MJ/L versus 25.3 MJ/L for propane gas.

-However, if it is sold by weight — in kilograms — then propane has about 5% more energy content, with 49.58MJ/kg versus 47.39 MJ/kg for butane.
+However, if it is sold by weight — in kilograms — then a propane tank has about 5% more energy content, with 49.58MJ/kg versus 47.39 MJ/kg for butane gas.

-Because propane has less density, you get more litres per kilogram, with the difference more than offsetting the lower MJ/L energy content value.
+Because propane has less density, you get more litres per kilogram, with the difference more than offsetting the lower butane gas MJ/kg energy content value.

-Butane (butane gas) or Propane Gas – Which is Hotter?
+Butane Gas or Propane Gas – Which is Hotter?

-Considering propane vs butane flame temperatures, they are virtually identical.
+Considering propane vs butane gas flame temperatures, they are virtually identical.

 Propane gas burns at 1967°C or 3573°F.